foundersandcoders/old-coursebook/projects/week2.md

 + Realtime content
 + A solid readme

-#### To keep in mind:
+#### Keep in mind:
 * Hiding confidential information.
 When querying APIs with API keys, keep in mind concealing the keys from prying eyes.
+* DOM manipulation is expensive.
+Think of ways that you can minimise the number of DOM insertions in your code.
+* Don't repeat yourself.
+If you catch yourself repeating blocks of code with minor variations: stop it and refactor.
-* Testing will not be one person's sole responsibility.
-Everyone on the team must write at least one test.
+* Everyone on the team must write at least one test.

 #### Stretch Goals:
 * Dynamic search